-Specialization in Integrated Environmental Studies (05)
+Integrated Environmental Studies Specialization (05)

 BIO 101 General Biology I 4

-BIO 271 Introduction to Ecological Systems 4
+BIO 271 Introduction to Ecological Systems

+U .
+4

 BIO 285 Biological Problems in Contemporary Society 3

 CHM 111 College Chemistry I 4

 ENG 111-112 College Composition I-II 6

 ENV 161 Introduction to Environmental Compliance 3

 ENV 162 Environmental Principles in Public Health 3

 ENV 221 Natural Resource Management 4

 GEO 210 Cultural Geography 3

 GOL 105 Physical Geology 4

-HLT/PED3 Health or Physical Education 2
+HLT/PED Health or Physical Education 2

 HUM 2021 Survey of Western Culture II 3

 ITE 115 Intro Computer Applications and Concepts 3

 MTH 157 Elementary Statistics 3

 MTH 163 Precalculus I 3

-PLS 211-212 2 U.S. Government I-II 6
+PLS 211-212 U.S. Government I-II 6

 SDV 100 College Success Skills (or SDV 108) 1

 SPD 100 Principles of Public Speaking 3

 Total Minimum Credits for Degree 62

-- 1 Students who have completed two years of high school Spanish may substitute SPA 201 for HUM 202. - 2 ECO 201- 202may be taken in place of PLS 211-212. - 3 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+- Students who have completed two years of high school Spanish may substitute SPA 201 for HUM 202. - ECO 201-202 may be taken in place of PLS 211-212. - Two credits of Health (HLT) or Physical Education (PED) are required of all students.
 Consult approved Health courses in the Description of Courses for selection.
 Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.

 Note: Students have the option to complete BIO 102 and CHM 112 in addition to the curriculum plan and meet transfer/articulation requirements for Science sequences.
-It is important to note that these will not be included with the Virginia Western curricular
+It is important to note that these will not be included with the Virginia Western curricular requirements.

 Fall Spring

 BIO 101 ENG 112

 ENG 111 ENV 162

 ENV 161 GEO 210

 ITE 115 GOL 105

 PLS 211 PLS 212

 SDV 100 or SDV 108

 Fall Spring

+Fall CHM 111 Spring BIO 271

+CHM 111 BIO 271

-BIO 271 BIO 285
+CHM 111 ENV 221 BIO 271 BIO 285

-CHM 111 ENV 221
+CHM 111 ENV 221 HLT/PED BIO 271 BIO 285 HLT/PED

-HUM 202 HLT/PED

-MTH 157 MTH 163

-SPD 100

 Purpose The Specialization in Mathematics is designed for students who plan to transfer to a four-year college or university and major in mathematics, mathematics education, or statistics.
-Students who complete the two-year AS degree will be prepared to begin junior-level mathematics courses at any college or university offering a mathematics degree.
+Students who complete the twoyear AS degree will be prepared to begin junior-level mathematics courses at any college or university offering a mathematics degree.
 The program is also suitable for those students who are not sure what program they would like to complete at a four-year school, but know that two years of math will be required.
 Examples of such programs are physics, chemistry, engineering, and computer science.

-Curriculum admissions guidelines Four units of English; four units of college preparatory mathematics (Algebra I, Algebra II, Geometry, and pre-calculus with Trigonometry); one unit of Laboratory Science; and one unit of Social Science.
+Applicants must meet the general requirements for admission to the college.
+Four units of English; four units of college preparatory mathematics (Algebra I, Algebra II, Geometry, and pre-calculus with Trigonometry); one unit of Laboratory Science; and one unit of Social Science.

-Specialization in Mathematics (04)
+Mathematics Specialization (04)

+0

 CHM 111-112 College Chemistry I-II 8

-CSC 201 Computer Science I 4
+EGR 126 Computer Programming for Engineers (or CSC 201) 3

 ENG 111-112 College Composition I-II 6

-HIS 121 United States History I (or HIS 101) 3
+HIS 121 United States History I (or HIS 111) 3

-HLT/PED 1 Health or Physical Education 2
+HLT/PED Health or Physical Education 2

 MTH 175-176 Calculus of One Variable I-II 6

 MTH 178 Topics in Analytic Geometry 2

 MTH 277 Vector Calculus 4

 MTH 285 Linear Algebra 3

 MTH 287 Mathematical Structures 3

 MTH 291 Differential Equations 3

 PHY 241-242 University Physics I-II 8

 SDV 100 College Success Skills (or SDV 108) 1

 SPD 100 Principles of Public Speaking 3

-E 2 Social Science Elective 6
+E Social Science Elective 6

-E 3 Humanities/Fine Arts Elective 3
+E Humanities/Fine Arts Elective 3

-Total Minimum Cre edits for Degree 65
+Total Minimum Credits for Degree 64